formaloo/n8n-nodes-formaloo/README.md

 2. Configure your Formaloo API credentials
 3. Select the form you want to submit to
 4. Add form fields with their IDs and values
-5. Optionally add additional fields like submit code, recaptcha value, etc.
+5. The node automatically handles field type conversion for complex fields

 For new users, check out the [Try it out](https://docs.n8n.io/try-it-out/) documentation to get started with n8n.